kontent-ai/sample-app-net/README.md

 ## SUMMARY

-Dancing Goat .NET MVC Application is a sample website utilizing Kentico Deliver preproduction environment to retrieve content and Kentico Draft preproduction environment to manage the content.
+Dancing Goat .NET MVC Application is a sample website utilizing Kentico Deliver service to manage and retrieve content.

 ## PREREQUISITIES

-1. Environment that is capable of running the .NET MVC 5 application sutch as Visual Studio 2013+.
+1. Environment that is capable of running the .NET MVC 5 application such as Visual Studio 2013+.
-2. Account at https://app.kenticocloud.com with sample project with Kentico Deliver activated (more about Kentico Deliver activation here: https://kenticocloud.com/docs#enabling-kentico-deliver ).
+2. Account at https://app.kenticocloud.com with sample Kentico Deliver project.
+You can read more about Kentico Deliver service activation here: https://kenticocloud.com/docs#enabling-kentico-deliver .

 ## CONTENT ADMINISTRATION